How to Secure Multiple Domains with a Single SSL Certificate

 - Specifically designed to secure multiple domains.

-- Ideal for businesses with multiple websites on different domains.
+- Ideal for businesses with a diverse portfolio of websites.

 2. Wildcard SSL Certificates